annotation/stam-tools/CONTRIBUTING.md

 avoided entirely in the production of code and documentation.
 The usage of these systems conflicts with the values this project and its maintainer(s) stand for.
-We do not want to support their business model in any way in this project.
+We do not want to support their business model in any way in this project so *such contributions will likely be rejected outright*.
 If you must resort to an LLM, run an open-weight LLM locally or at your institution.

 For those who feel less confident in English: Issues and pull requests may also be opened in other languages than English.
 Readers who do not speak your